IU14/frameworks_and_languages_module/technical_report.md

 ### Overview

-Frameworks were developed as a time saving method for developers,they offer consistency within the codebase itself as well as security and scalability. https://www.linkedin.com/pulse/exploring-advantages-disadvantages-incorporating-frameworks-juste/
+Frameworks were developed as a time saving method for developers, they offer consistency within the codebase itself as well as security and scalability. https://www.linkedin.com/pulse/exploring-advantages-disadvantages-incorporating-frameworks-juste/

 However, if the project is small enough, the developers may be able to get away without using a framework at all.
-But, this can create issues down the line if the project is passed to a different development team as the codebase may not be consistent which creates more work and takes time to learn, and therefore it is harder to maintain.
+But, this can create issues down the line if the project is passed to a different development team as the codebase may not be consistent; which creates more work and takes time to learn, and therefore it is harder to maintain.

 The prototypes for this project were created without using a framework.